NB Psychiatry

 Cognitive Restructuring: Transforming Negative Thoughts

 One of the key techniques in CBT is cognitive restructuring.
 It helps individuals to identify negative or distorted thoughts and replace with more rational and constructive alternatives Through this process, cognitive distortions such as catastrophizing (exaggerating the negative aspects of a situation), overgeneralization (making sweeping conclusions based on limited evidence), and personalization (assuming the blame for events beyond one’s control) can be addressed.
-By actively questioning and modifying these patterns, individuals gain a fresh perspective on their experiences, promoting emotional well-being.

 Behavioral Activation: Taking Charge of Your Actions